erinaldi/starter-hugo-academic/content/publication/appelquist-2018-a/index.md

 - '2'
 abstract: We present our lattice studies of SU(3) gauge theory with $N_f$ = 8 degenerate fermions in the fundamental representation.
-Using nHYP-smeared staggered fermions we study finite-temperature transitions on lattice volumes as large as $L^3 backslashtimes N_t = 48^3 backslashtimes 24$, and the zero-temperature composite spectrum on lattice volumes up to $64^3 backslashtimes 128$.
-The spectrum indirectly indicates spontaneous chiral symmetry breaking, but finite-temperature transitions with fixed $N_t backslashleq 24$ enter a strongly coupled lattice phase as the fermion mass decreases, which prevents a direct confirmation of spontaneous chiral symmetry breaking in the chiral limit.
+Using nHYP-smeared staggered fermions we study finite-temperature transitions on lattice volumes as large as $L^3 \times N_t = 48^3 \times 24$, and the zero-temperature composite spectrum on lattice volumes up to $64^3 \times 128$.
+The spectrum indirectly indicates spontaneous chiral symmetry breaking, but finite-temperature transitions with fixed $N_t \leq 24$ enter a strongly coupled lattice phase as the fermion mass decreases, which prevents a direct confirmation of spontaneous chiral symmetry breaking in the chiral limit.
 In addition to the connected spectrum we focus on the lightest flavor-singlet